hmrc/common-transit-convention-traders-postman/README.md

 1. If you want to create the bearer token using the Postman scripts, make sure you have added your Client credentials and eori in the Environment variable setting.
 2. To generate the token,click on the collection 02_Bearer_Token_CTC_API.
 Hover over the collection and Click on the arrow.
 Select the folder "Auth_With_Enrolment_ET" from the list to create the token for External Test.
 3. Hit the Run button and 02_Bearer_Token_CTC_API button again.
 4. This should have created the bearer token you need for the API tests.
 Re-run the test if any of the step fails.
-Click on the environment varaible and see if access_token is populated with value.
+Click on the environment variable and see if access_token is populated with value.
 5. You can now run the collections for CTC API Testing.

 ### Collections